MatthiasRLalisse/GradientGraphs/README.md

 Analyzing the representations
 ----------------------------

 `gradgraph` also allows you to analyze the representations learned by the network.
-To use this functionality, load in a trained model and initialize a `gg.Analyzer` object with a trained model:
+To use this functionality, load in a trained model and initialize a `gg.Analyzer` object with the model as argument:

 ```python
 analyzer = gg.Analyzer(my_model)